Chapter Flexible Board Option

 How do I register my chapter’s intent to participate in the Flexible Board Option?

 You don’t need to register if you are utilizing the flexible board option!
 However, as mentioned above, if you’d like to include more than two non-members, you must apply for the expanded flexible board option.

 How are community board members different from other board members?

 They’re not.
 All officer positions in a chapter must still be held by members of that chapter (and thus BHS).
-Non-barbershop board members have all of the rights and responsibilities of any at-large member of the chapter’s board, and are elected in the same manner as any other board member.
+Non-barbershop board members have all of the rights and responsibilities of an at-large member of the chapter’s board and are elected in the same manner as any other board member.

 Why would I want someone who’s not a member of my chapter to help lead it?

 There are a multitude of reasons!
 Non-members can provide an important perspective, giving a fresh view on chapter practices and even suggesting some new ones.
 Non-members can act as an important link with the community: non-profit arts organizations often have local leaders as board members who can help with everything from drumming up gigs to helping recruit schools for Harmony Explosion Festivals.
 Non-members can be fonts of expertise in everything from marketing to governance, based on their own personal and professional experience.
 Finally, non-members can help catalyze chapter fundraising.
 Having the leadership of a non-member who is willing to donate their own hard-earned cash and/or encourage others to do the same is an excellent way to expand a chapter’s revenue base.

 How do I find a community member to be on the board?